lesha2r/mongomod/README.md

 Create it like this:

 ```
-import monmodel from 'monmodel';
+import mongomod from 'mongomod';

-let userSchema = new monmodel.Schema({
+let userSchema = new mongomod.Schema({
     name: 'string',
     age: ['number', 'null'],
     address: {